YongpengFu/agents/2_openai/deep_search_mine/README.md

 - 3,000 emails/month
 - Perfect for demos and personal projects!

+**⚠️ Important Limitation:**

+- Free tier can only send to your verified email address
+- To send to any email address, you need to verify a domain at https://resend.com/domains
+- Alternative: Use Gmail SMTP (works locally for any email) or just display reports in UI

 ## How to Get Gmail App Password (For Local Use - Optional)

 If you prefer to use Gmail SMTP locally instead of Resend: